Skip to content

 I’ve had a couple people tell me about “my” videos online.
 The above general maintenance and testing video is the only video I’ve published that isn’t marketing or showing off.
 I’m aware of the videos from the “repairman.”

 I can only say this: He admits he damages lighters in his videos.
 His techniques are wrong.
-You are risking damaging your lighter, and worse hurting yourself following his advice.
+You are risking damaging your lighter, and worse, hurting yourself following his advice.

 Remember, this is literally playing with fire.